Takeout & Delivery

 Arkansas

-Check with the Arkansas’s Alcoholic Beverage Control for the latest alcohol delivery and takeaway guidelines.
+Check with the Arkansas Alcoholic Beverage Control for the latest alcohol delivery and takeaway guidelines.

 California

-As of March 20, 2020, all restaurants in California were permitted to sell beer, wine, and pre-mixed drinks or cocktails for pickup or delivery, provided the drinks have a secure cap or lid (i.e. no openings for straws).
-Alcoholic beverages also had to be sold in conjunction with meals.
+Until January 1, 2027, California restaurants are permitted to sell beer, wine, and pre-mixed drinks or cocktails for pickup or delivery, provided the drinks are sealed or have a secure cap or lid (i.e. no openings for straws).
+Alcoholic beverages must be sold in conjunction with meals

-Any restaurant taking advantage of the new measures was also required to post a notice – either on the premises or online – that puts consumers on notice of limitations regarding open container laws.
+Any restaurant taking advantage of this measure must post a notice – either on the premises or online – that puts consumers on notice of limitations regarding open container laws.

-As of October 8, 2021, the Governor approved Senate Bill 389, a measure that would allow establishments, including restaurants and bars, already selling alcohol to sell pre-made cocktails for pickup through December 31, 2026.
+As of October 8, 2021, the Governor approved Senate Bill 389, a measure that allows establishments, including restaurants and bars, already selling alcohol to sell pre-made cocktails for pickup through December 31, 2026.

 Unlike the previous provision, cocktails to go need to be picked up directly by the consumer, and delivery is not permitted.
 The restaurant, bar, or distillery must also sell food on its premises, and beverages have to be transported in a trunk, or in a vehicle, that is not otherwise occupied by a driver or passengers.